 image

-Making of the Artwork Creating a Digital Twin Lidar Scanning Process Symbionts of the Oak Advanced techniques—including photogrammetry (stitching together thousands of images), LiDAR scanning (mapping the tree’s form with laser pulses), and CT scanning of soil samples—reveal hidden worlds both above and below ground.
+Making of the Artwork Creating a Digital Twin Lidar Scanning Process Symbionts of the Oak In creating Of the Oak, we used advanced tools to reveal parts of the tree beyond human sight.
+Techniques – including photogrammetry (stitching together thousands of images), LiDAR scanning (mapping the tree’s form with laser pulses) and CT scanning of soil samples – reveal hidden worlds both above and below ground.
 Ground-penetrating radar traces the oak’s intricate root network, while a series of 24-hour live sound recordings, supported by Kew’s specialist Tree Gang, brings its vibrant soundscape to life.

-LIDAR scanning is a remote sensing technology that uses laser pulses to measure distances, creating detailed, three-dimensional maps of environments with precision.
-By emitting rapid laser beams and analyzing their reflections, LIDAR can capture intricate structures of landscapes, forests, and architectural sites, revealing hidden details often invisible to the naked eye.
+LiDAR scanning is a remote sensing technology that uses laser pulses to measure distances, creating detailed, three-dimensional maps of environments with precision.
+By emitting rapid laser beams and analysing their reflections, LIDAR can capture intricate structures of landscapes, forests, and architectural sites, revealing hidden details often invisible to the naked eye.
 Creating a Digital Twin Lidar Scanning Process

 Wood Tissue Studies for Phloem and Xylem construction alt 2 alt 3 alt 4 alt 5 alt 6 alt 7 alt 8 alt 9 alt 10 alt 11 Wood Tissue Studies for Lucombe oak conducted by RBG Kew researcher Dr Peter E Gasson alt 12

-• Ground penetrating radar We’ve employed Ground Penetrating Radar (GPR) technology to peer beyond what is invisible to the human eye, revealing the intricate systems that govern the oak’s body.
-By transmitting radio waves into the soil and analyzing their reflections, GPR constructs detailed, three-dimensional maps of the oak’s roots as they reach deep into the earth, drawing water, nutrients, and forming connections.
+• Ground Penetrating Radar Process Ground Penetrating Radar (GPR) technology is used to peer beyond what is visible to the human eye, revealing the intricate systems that sustain the oak’s body.
+By transmitting radio waves into the soil and analysing their reflections, GPR constructs detailed, three-dimensional maps of the oak’s root system as it extends deep into the earth – drawing water, absorbing nutrients and forming vital subterranean connections.
 Science Behind List 1 Science Behind List 1 Science Behind List 1

-• Soil, fungi & leaf CT scans at Natural History Museum Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1
+• Soil, fungi & leaf CT scans at Natural History Museum High-resolution CT scanning is used on soil samples to reveal their internal structures in extraordinary detail.
+This process allows for the visualisation of root architecture, soil composition, and the microhabitats within – offering insights into the hidden ecosystems that support plant life, including the oak.
+Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1

 Species of the Oak Symbionts of the Oak